 The goals of rehabilitation are to get you and your knee back to normal function as much as is possible.
-This may take up to a year or more.
+This may take up to 1 year or more.

 Newer techniques in treating these difficult fractures have cut the infection rate by more than a half: Currently less than 5% of patients get infections after distal femur fractures.
 If you have surgery, your doctor will give you antibiotics to help prevent infection.

 Open fractures (those with tears in the skin) and high-energy fractures (such as from a motor vehicle collision) have a higher risk for infection.
 If the infection is deep, it may involve the bone and the device used to fix the bone.
 A bone infection can require long-term, intravenous (IV) antibiotic treatment, as well as several surgeries to clean out the infection.

 Some knee stiffness is expected after a distal femur fracture.
 Moving your knee soon after surgery is the best way to prevent stiffness.
-If you have lost significant knee motion and your fracture is healing, your doctor may suggest an additional operation to break up scar tissue around the kneecap.
+If you have lost significant knee motion and your fracture is healing, your doctor may suggest an additional operation to loosen up scar tissue around the kneecap.

 Bone Healing Problems

 In some cases, bone healing can be slow (delayed union) or not happen at all (nonunion).
 If a follow-up X-ray shows rods, plates, and screws breaking or pulling out of the bone, it may be a sign that the bone is not healing.
 This can happen even if your fracture has been fixed well and you have followed your doctor's guidelines.

-Open fractures and high energy fractures are most at risk for not healing.
+Open fractures and high-energy fractures are most at risk of not healing.
 These challenging fractures are also most at risk for infection, and infection can cause bone healing problems.